Someone texted me this today:

 We can direct our lives.
 We can grab the wheel and stop the swerve.
 We can delete from our lives that which does not serve us and what we want to achieve – the toxic relationships and behaviours.

-My challenge for you today is take something in your life, anything, that needs or is worthy of fixing, changing or directing.
+My challenge for you today is to take something in your life, anything, that needs or is worthy of fixing, changing, or directing.

 Fix it.
 Change it.
 Direct it.